varszegig/ep3-bs/README.md

 Version 1.17.1
 Bugfixes:
 1) Payment option available only if allowed by system setup
+2) System setup new option: allow ad-hoc payments
-2) Notes available by ad-hoc payments reservations
+3) Notes available by ad-hoc payments reservations

 Version 1.17.0
 Statistics, queries for invoices